open-telemetry/opentelemetry-network/docs/dns-and-http.md

 ### Collector internal messages

-The following message is used to communicate between kernel space and user space in the Flowmill agent:
+The following message is used to communicate between kernel space and user space in the Kernel Collector:

 ```text
 `http_response` {